mle86/php-wq/README.md

     This default implementation simply writes all serialized values to their corresponding object property.
     That includes the `$_try_index` counter.
-    Private and/or static properties will never be written.
+    Private and/or static properties will never be written to.

 * <code>public function <b>jobCanRetry</b> (): bool { … }</code>
     See `Job::jobCanRetry()`.